CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 6. There Will Be Blood

-7. Stool Softeners Will Be Your New Best Friend
+9. Stool Softeners Will Be Your New Best Friend

-Pooping can be a problem post c-section, since it’s tough to push when your abdomen is tender and sore.
+Pooping can be a problem post C-section, since it’s tough to push when your abdomen is tender and sore.
 “Even though we don’t cut abdominal muscles, it’s still engaging your core, which is weak,” Phillips explains.
-Plus, it’s hard not to think that pushing will bust your abdominal stitches (though that’s not going to happen, Phillips assures, even if it feels as if everything is opening up).
+Plus, it’s hard not to think that pushing will bust your abdominal stitches (though that’s not going to happen, Phillips reassures, even if it feels as if everything is opening up).
 That’s why she highly recommends taking stool softeners after delivery, which will help ease you back into your routine.
-Of course, drinking lots of water and walking around as soon as you can after the c-section will greatly ease the poop situation too.
+Of course, drinking lots of water and walking around as soon as you can after the C-section will greatly ease the poop situation too.

-8. You May Have Gas Pains—in Your Shoulders
+10. You May Have Gas Pains—in Your Shoulders

 When your bowels become sluggish after surgery, gas can press on the diaphragm, trigger a nerve and extend the pain to the shoulders.
 Phillips says people primarily feel a sharp, shooting sensation on the right side.
 To combat this, your nurse will probably offer you anti-gas meds and encourage you to walk around as soon as possible post-surgery (usually after a day).
 Another cause for shoulder aches, adds Eskridge, is something called “referred pain”—pain that arises from one part of the body (in this case, the uterus) but is felt in another.
 Whatever the cause, your shoulder should feel better in a day or so.

-9. Coughing and Sneezing Will Hurt
+11. Coughing and Sneezing Will Hurt

-10. The Scar Might Freak You Out (at First)
+12. The Scar Might Freak You Out (at First)

-Some moms admit they didn’t realize just how prominent their c-section scar would be.
-(It may be horizontal or vertical, and it usually sits right above your pubic hairline.)
-“I felt totally disfigured,” Lori says of her c-section scar.
-“But over time, it faded and flattened out a lot, and now I actually love it.
-It’s my mommy battle scar!”
-Don’t put anything on your scar for six weeks, otherwise you risk infection.
+Each C-section scar is different—it may be horizontal or vertical, and it usually sits right above your pubic hairline.
+But some moms admit they didn’t realize just how prominent their scar would be.
+The important thing is to not put anything on your scar for six weeks, otherwise you’ll risk infection.
 Just let it heal.
 After that, if you want the scar to fade faster, Eskridge suggests trying scar-fading ointments, though the scar might not disappear completely.
 Regardless of how effective they are, Phillips points out that it’s hard for most women to apply them consistently when they have a new baby.
-“You’re gonna heal the way you’re gonna heal,” she says, “and it’s okay.”
+“You’re going to heal the way you’re going to heal,” she says, “and it’s okay.”

-11. Movement Is Key
+13. Movement Is Key

-Yes, you just had major surgery, and yes, you need to rest and recover.
+Yes, you just had major surgery and you need to rest and recover.
 But getting up and hobbling around as soon as humanly possible is a good idea.
 (Most doctors recommend the day after your surgery, but of course, wait until yours gives you the green light.)
 “Once the spinal wears off and movement is back in the lower extremities, it’s safe to walk around,” Eskridge says.
 “It gets the bowels working again and can prevent a lot of gas pain.”
 It also helps prevent blood clots.
 Phillips advises making a point to get out of bed every few hours.
 “Take yourself to the bathroom instead of using a bedpan and walk up and down the hallway with support,” she says.
 “Push yourself, within reason.”

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.